 In FY 2020/21, the City will continue its dedication to assisting families in Huntington Beach with much needed rental assistance.
-In May 2020, a NOFA/RFP was solicited to qualified agencies with experience with administering HOME-funded TBRA programs, and a selection is expected in June 2020.
-With an investment of \$900,000 towards this effort, the City anticipates that approximately 60 households could be served over a two-year period.
-Households that qualify for assistance include those that are of low and moderate income, as well as households who are currently housed, but are at risk of losing their housing due to
+In May 2020, a NOFA/RFP was solicited to qualified agencies with experience with administering HOME-funded TBRA programs, and a selection is expected in June 2020, and the City ultimately selected three TBRA subrecipients: Families Forward, Interval House, and Mercy House to carry out this program for the City.
+With an investment of \$900,000 \$642,400 towards this effort, the City anticipates that approximately

-COVID-19.
+60 55 households could be served. over a two-year period.
+Households that qualify for assistance include those that are of low and moderate income, as well as households who are currently housed, but are at risk of losing their housing due to COVID-19.